Does Medicare Cover 24-Hour In Home Hospice Care Services?

 • Cognitive screening.
 This brief test evaluates basic cognitive abilities, such as memory, attention, language, etc. It can help identify the presence and extent of cognitive impairment and indicate the need for further evaluation.
 A standard cognitive screening test is the Mini-Mental State Examination (MMSE), which consists of 30 questions that measure orientation, recall, calculation, etc.

 • Neuropsychological testing.
-This more comprehensive and detailed test measures various aspects of cognitive functioning, such as memory, attention, language, reasoning, problem-solving, etc. It can help determine the type and severity of dementia and identify the strengths and weaknesses of the person.
+This more comprehensive and detailed test measures various aspects of cognitive functioning, such as memory, attention, language, reasoning, problem-solving, etc. It can help determine the type and severity of dementia and identify the person’s strengths and weaknesses.
 A neuropsychological test involving paper-and-pencil, computer, or verbal tasks may take several hours to complete.

 • Brain imaging.
-This test uses advanced technology to scan the brain and produce images that show the structure and function of the brain.
-It can help detect any abnormalities or changes in the brain related to dementia, such as shrinkage, bleeding, inflammation, etc. Some standard brain imaging tests are magnetic resonance imaging (MRI), computed tomography (CT), positron emission tomography (PET), etc.
+This test uses advanced technology to scan the brain and produce images that show its structure and function.
+It can help detect any abnormalities or changes in the brain related to dementia, such as shrinkage, bleeding, inflammation, etc. Some standard brain imaging tests are magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET).

 • Blood tests.
 This test analyzes the person’s blood sample and checks for any signs of infection, inflammation, hormone imbalance, vitamin deficiency, or genetic mutation that may be associated with dementia.
 Blood tests can also help rule out other medical conditions affecting cognitive functioning, such as diabetes, thyroid disease, anemia, etc.